michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 In this section you will use RHACM's templating mechanism for governance policies.
 In this scenario, you will create an RHACM application.
 The application deploys a mariadb database and a Prometheus exporter ([mysqld-exporter](https://github.com/prometheus/mysqld_exporter)) that connects to the database and exports metrics.

 The mysqld-exporter requires mariadb's connection information in order to connect to the database and export the metrics.
-Since in production environments secrets like _database passwords_ can be automatically generated, it's might be required to use a dynamic template that passes such information to the exporter.
+Since secrets like _database passwords_ can be automatically generated in production environments, it might be required to use a dynamic template that passes such information to the exporter's configuration.

 In this scenario, you will pass two templated variables to the mysqld-exporter deployment using a dedicated ConfigMap resource.
 The variables are merged into a single *connection string* that the exporter uses to connect to the mariadb database.